Azure/simdem/demo_scripts/simdem/multipart/README.md

 select a "next step" (or hit 'q' to quit).
 If the user selects one of the scripts it will be executed.

-# Prerequisites

-It is assumed that you have a basic understanding of the various SimDem execution [modes](../modes/README.md).
-You should also ensure you understand the SimDem [document syntax](../syntax).

 # Directory structure